This article discusses everything should know about how to correctly recycle bubble wrap — from can it be recycled to how and where you should do it.

 You'll usually find these bins at local grocers and retailers.
 Normally, they're placed near entrances to remind the customers to recycle their plastic bags.

-Finally, you can donate your plastic film.
+Lastly, you can donate your plastic film.

 You can give it to your friends and family who are moving.
 Or, you can put up an ad on Craigslist or Freecycle.
 You can also go to your local community's Facebook group.
 You're sure to find people who can repurpose bubble wrap for moving, storing New Year decorations, or wrapping up their heirlooms.